AlexSmall96/Pair-Matching-Game/TESTING.md

     + [HTML Validation](#html-validation)
     + [JS Validation](#js-validation)
 ## Manual Testing
 Throughout this section, tests have been divided into site areas, and marked as a certain category.
 The expected and actual results are given, along with a pass/fail indicator.
-Each test has a unqiue reference number and, where applicable, these numbers are matched to screenshots of the test results below each table.
+Each test has a unique reference number and, where applicable, these numbers are matched to screenshots of the test results below each table.
 ### Home Page
 | Test | Category         | Expected Result                     | Actual Result                                              | Pass/Fail |
 |------|------------------|-------------------------------------|------------------------------------------------------------|-----------|